-- lemnet.org (the map covers all Europe area, information in English)
+- lemnet.org (the map covers all Europe area, the information in English)

-- goingelectric.de (the map covers all Europe area, information in German)
+- goingelectric.de (the map covers all Europe area, the information in German)

-- e-tankstellen-finder.com (the map covers all Europe area, information in German)
+- e-tankstellen-finder.com (the map covers all Europe area, the information in German)

 - chargemap.com (the map covers all Europe area, necessary a free-subscription to see it)

 - greenmobility.bz.it (real-time map on charging station in Trentino Alto Adige, Italy)